GoogleCloudPlatform/community/tutorials/monitoring-iot-data-grafana/index.md

     --port 3000
 ```

+## Use the dashboard to view data

-Now you can access your Grafana board through the generated URL.
+Now you can access your Grafana dashboard through the generated URL.
 You can log in with the admin login (default user: admin, pass: admin, make sure to change that).

 Now we have to set up Grafana to listen to our Prometheus.
 After logging in, go to "Data Source" on the right menu bar, click on "Add data source" and select Prometheus.